 Current Post-Docs (people who know better than me):Andrea Greve: Predictive, interactive multiple memory signals (MRC).

 Elisa Cooper: Memory in ageing and dementia (MRC).

 Bernhard Staresina: Functional integration within the medial temporal lobes (Wellcome Trust Fellow).

 Rogier Kievit: Neurocognition of ageing, eg structural equation modelling (BBSRC CamCAN).

 Linda Geerligs: Neurocognition of ageing, eg connectivity in fMRI (BBSRC CamCAN).

 Nitin Williams: Neurocognition of ageing, eg connectivity in MEG (BBSRC CamCAN).

-Current Docs & RAs (people beginning to realise they know better than me):Elisa Cooper (RA): Predictive, interactive multiple memory signals (MRC).
+Current Docs & RAs (people beginning to realise they know better than me):Tina Emery (RA): Neurocognition of ageing (MRC).